cesiztel/learning-roadmap/aws/solution-architect-associate-certification/README.md

 **Project: Manage users, groups and test permissions and access.**

-1.- Create user called john-doe
+1. Create user called john-doe.
-2.- Create user called maria-doe
+2. Create user called maria-doe
-3.- Create user called tester-doe
+3. Create user called tester-doe

 Practice to create the user without access to the console and only programmatic access.
 Configure the user profiles in your computer to run commands.
-Install the AWS CLI 4.- Create 2 groups: Admins, Testers.
+Install the AWS CLI.

+4. Create 2 groups: Admins, Testers.
-5.- Create an S3 bucket on the region configure on the profile.
-Should be unique name.
+5. Create an S3 bucket on the region configure on the profile.Should be unique name.
-6.- Run the following commands using any of the created users (via profile)
+6. Run the following commands using any of the created users (via profile)

 ```bash
 aws s3 ls --profile=john-doe
 ```
 All the execution should return access denied with any of the profiles.

-7.- Add to the testers group the managed policy `AmazonS3ReadOnlyAccess`.
+7. Add to the testers group the managed policy `AmazonS3ReadOnlyAccess`.
 This will be read only permissions but will prevent to that group CUD actions on the bucket.
-8.- Add the user tester-doe to that group and run again the command:
+8. Add the user tester-doe to that group and run again the command:
 ```bash
 aws s3 ls --profile=tester-doe
 ```
 As result the list of buckets should be listed.
 Other user will give the denied error.

-9.- Using the tester doe, try to copy a file to the bucket using the following:
+9. Using the tester doe, try to copy a file to the bucket using the following:
 ```bash
 aws s3 cp ./file_to_upload_to_s3.txt s3://[name_of_the_bucket_you_use] --profile=tester-doe
 ```
 The access should be denied for this operations.

-10.- Add to the admin group, john and maria.
-And now add the permissions `AmazonS3FullAccess` 11.- Try to run the command with the profile of john or maria.
+10. Add to the admin group, john and maria.
+And now add the permissions `AmazonS3FullAccess`
+11. Try to run the command with the profile of john or maria.
 It will work.
-12.- To finish the project: Delete the users, the groups, users, the local profiles and the S3 bucket (before you will need to empty it)
+12. To finish the project: Delete the users, the groups, users, the local profiles and the S3 bucket (before you will need to empty it)